Director, Claire M. Hubbard Professor of Water, Climate, and Health Program

 College of Public Health

-- 2018-Present, Claire M. Hubbard Professor of Health and Environment, Department of Environmental Agricultural & Occupational Health, UNMC
+- 2018-2020, Claire M. Hubbard Professor of Health and Environment, Department of Environmental Agricultural & Occupational Health, UNMC

-- 2018-Present, Faculty Fellow, Daugherty Water for Food Global Institute, University of Nebraska
+- 2018-2020, Faculty Fellow, Daugherty Water for Food Global Institute, University of Nebraska

 - 2018-Present, Associate Professor, Department of Environmental Agricultural & Occupational Health, UNMC